A beautiful villa

 Vrijzinnig Christelijk Lyceum (VCL), The Hague

 A positive outcome of the school’s gradual expansion in the past is that the building does not appear overly large and offers a sense of human scale.
 The VCL drew up an extensive design brief in which they outlined their request for a building that is more practical, compact and accessible, but which also preserves the identity and positive characteristics of the current building.
-Naturally the nature of the location, integration in the surroundings, improvement of the internal climate and sustainability were other important parameters in realising this project.
+Naturally, the nature of the location, integration in the surroundings, improvement of the internal climate and sustainability were other important parameters in realizing this project.

 Difference in elevation

 The school is located in a unique spot in the Van Stolkpark.
 The villa was built at the point where two roads meet, with behind it, squeezed in between the Van Stolkweg and Parkweg, the later additions, which have made way for the new construction.
 The Van Stolkpark lies at the edge of Scheveningen’s dune landscape and is marked by differences in elevation that are rather unusual in the Netherlands.
 The terrain that houses the VCL features a height difference of around three meters from the highest to the lowest point.
 This characteristic of the landscape can lead to unusual solutions, as we experience every day in our own office, which also lies on hilly dune land, only a stone’s throw away from the VCL.